margaretmf/margaretmf.github.io/poetry.md

 so the union can only bless everyone.

 ## The Love, and The Goodness within vs. Society and Culture ##
+Man, and Woman are dependent on Love.
+Love moves us to appreciate one another.
+Love moves us to smile at each other.
+Love moves us to forgive, and share a good laugh.
+Love moves us to pause, and stop reacting.
+Love moves us to understand someone who is different, and really listen.

 ## A New Day ##
 It's a new day